-&lt;sup>2 For purposes of this Policy, violence is defined as intentionally or recklessly causing the Complainant physical, emotional, or psychological harm.
-Legitimate use of violence for self-defense is not chargeable under this Policy because the purpose is safety, not harm.
-Consensual use of violence, such as in kink relationships, would also not meet this definition, in most circumstances.
+1 For purposes of this Policy, violence is defined as intentionally or recklessly causing the Complainant physical, emotional, or psychological harm.
+Legitimate use of violence for self-defense is not chargeable - 20 -

-- where the existence of such a relationship shall be determined based on a consideration of the following factors: - length of the relationship - type of relationship - frequency of the interaction between the Parties involved in the relationship.
+- who is in or has been in a social relationship of a romantic or intimate nature with the Complainant; and - where the existence of such a relationship shall be determined based on a consideration of the following factors: - length of the relationship - type of relationship - frequency of the interaction between the Parties involved in the relationship.